Carswell House Books

 This is a book of method and technique, not hundreds of bewildering recipes.
 As we tell our students, once you master the recipes in Tools Are Made, Born Are Hands, you will have the ability to approach any formula with confidence, whether you have a wood fired oven or not.

-We've sent copies from coast to coast in North America: Vancouver to Halifax, Los Angeles to Boston, Whitehorse to Brownsville.
-It's even made its way to Holland, Germany and southern England.
-Plans are in motion to turn it into a paper copy.
+Copies have gone from coast to coast in North America: Vancouver to Halifax, Los Angeles to Boston, Whitehorse to Brownsville.
+It's even made its way to Holland, Germany and England.

 Tools Are Made, Born Are Hands is available in pdf format that can be read with Adobe Reader, Adobe Digital Editions (both free programs) or on most book readers.
-The price is $26.95, CDN, prepaid by PayPal, Interac Email Money Transfer, check, or money order.
+The price is $26.95, CDN, prepaid by PayPal or money order.
 Canadian residents choose Option 2 in PayPal.
 The price for US residents (Option 1) takes the exchange rate into account.
 The pdf can be sent either electronically or on disc.

-Please contact us at firstname.lastname@example.org place an order, get more information or obtain a sample chapter.
+Please contact us at firstname.lastname@example.org to place an order, get more information or obtain a sample chapter.

 "I just started reading your bread book today, and it is great!"
 Drew B, Denver, Colorado.

 "Started reading it with the intention of checking out a couple pages before hitting the hay.
 It's now 12:12 AM, and I'm forcing myself to go to bed.
 Awesome job."
 Henry W, Scarborough, Ontario.